-- Past Office medal from each command level or branch shall be worn, regardless of whether a member has served at more than one command or branch. - 124.
-All Legion medals received may be worn.
-These medals must be properly mounted and overlapped and in a single row. - are designated by bars which may be attached to the ribbon of Past Office medals.
+- 123. Only one Past President, one Past Commander and one Past Office medal from each command level or branch shall be worn, regardless of whether a member has served at more than one command or branch. - 124.
+These medals should be properly mounted in accordance to CF directives at: www.canada.ca/en/services/defence/caf/military-identity-system/dress-manual/chapter-4.html#4-7 - 125.
+Offices held at the various command levels of the Legion are designated by bars which may be attached to the ribbon of Past Office medals.
 Only one bar shall be worn for a specific office at each level, even though the member may have held the office for more than one term, or at more than one command or branch.
 A maximum of four bars can be attached to one medal.
-The choice of which four to attached is the sole decision of the member. - Medal.
+The choice of which four to attached is the sole decision of the member. - 126.
+Branch Service Medal and L.A.
+Service Medal.

 These medals are a tangible, visible method of recognizing the significant efforts of hard-working, behind-the-scenes members.
 See Section 270. - 127.
 Awards from Veterans' and Other Organizations.

 Awards received by Legion members from veterans' and other organizations as authorized by Dominion Command are worn on the right breast after all Legion awards.
 These awards are worn in the order they are received.
 (Also see Section 243).